 The 29 Palms Inn is an eclectic artist hive of creativity tucked behind the Oasis of Mara Visitor Center.
 The hotel consists of several free standing rooms, many of which are Adobe brick buildings dating back to the 1940s.
 The rooms are adorably old school, providing a perfect retreat for both couples or families.
 If you are with kids ask for Irene’s Abode as its a full house with living room, a twin bunk bed bedroom and kitchen with a massive courtyard.
 You may not even want to leave the hotel if you have that room- it’s amazing!
 Don’t fret if that is booked as there are several other very family friendly rooms as well, at very reasonable rates.
 The grounds of the hotel are beautiful with a lake (the oasis!), plenty of grass for kids to roam around on as well as a fully functioning garden providing fresh food for the onsite restaurant.

-If you are looking for something a little more classic, considering staying at the Roughly Manor, a B&B also operated by owners of The 29 Palms Inn.
+If you are looking for something a little more classic, considering staying at the Campbell House, a B&B also operated by owners of The 29 Palms Inn.
 It has a totally different feel, with a classic 1920’s home surrounded by large shady cypress trees.
 There are 12 rooms that are decorated more like a country home, each with a patio, kitchenette, TV sitting area and full bath.
 The rooms are very spacious and comfortable.
 Inside the main house, you might feel like you have been transported to old England with the royal feel of the sitting and dining areas.
 The beauty of a B&B is the gourmet breakfast which is included in your stay.
 Kids are welcome here, but not necessarily encouraged.
 This would be the perfect place for a parent’s weekend getaway where you can spend the day relaxing in the quiet, peaceful gardens.

 For those of you looking for a little more unique setting, check out Lisa’s hand made adobe bag brick domes.
 Not necessarily recommended in the height of summer as they are not air conditioned, but these are great fun in the winter months.
 The Bonita Dome’s currently consist of two pods – the East Pod and West Pod as well as a private suite in the main house which is shared with owner and awesome drum maker, Lisa.
 This is a unique opportunity to get close to nature in a camping type experience, without having to sleep on the hard ground of the desert!